acoustic-content-samples/sample-custom-workflows-using-webhooks/email-notification/README.md

 `var emailAddress = inputData.docApprovers.split("\n")[0].split(" ")[1];
 output = [{emailAddress: emailAddress, docName: inputData.docName}];`

-Zapier converts the docApprovers field from an object in JSON to a string with properties separated by a new line and the keys and values separated by a space.
-The code parses that string to get the email address out.
-There doesn't seem to be a way to get the original JSON from the webhook.
-This is an example of where Zapier feels much more awkward than using the IBM Cloud and just writing code.
-Extracting all of the approvers (in case there are multiple) would be more awkward again.
-Once things get more complicated, using a coded solution such as the IBM Cloud rather than a low-code solution like Zapier is going to be more efficient for those with access to a developer.
+TODO - By default the Zapier webhook catch step converts the docApprovers field from an object in JSON to a string with properties separated by a new line and the keys and values separated by a space.
+The code above parses that string to get the email address out.
+A better approach would be select the option 'Raw hook' to catch the webhook so that the raw JSON is provided by the catch webhook step.
+The email address can then be extracted using simple traversal of the JSON.

 ### Add a send email step